-The Volt Center is New Bern’s unprecedented, highly anticipated workforce development training facility.
-Made possible by a collaboration between Craven Community College and supporting partners, the Volt Center will offer training courses in various skilled trades in an effort to produce proficient workers and boost the local economy.
+The Volt Center is New Bern’s unprecedented workforce development training facility.
+Made possible by a collaboration between Craven Community College and supporting partners, the Volt Center offers training courses in various skilled trades in an effort to produce proficient workers and boost the local economy.

 This curriculum teaches students about the ins and outs of carpentry, building materials, hand and power tools, construction drawings and layouts, floor systems and wall systems, stair layout, and cabinetmaking.

 This program teaches students the intricacies of electrical wiring operations and introduction to National Electric Code, as well as how to install electrical systems in structures and various mechanisms.
 The program consists of Electrical Levels 1-4.